DirtyHairy/node-libxl/README.md

 ### Compilation Phase

-Before the bindings are compiled, the `install-libxl.js` script pulls the latest version of the library from the libxl website and unpacks it in `deps/libxl`.
+Before the bindings are compiled, the `install-libxl.js` script pulls the latest version of the library from the XLware FTP server and unpacks it in `deps/libxl`.
 Therefore, **no separate installation of libxl is necessary for building the bindings**.